offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Gene Clustering/K-Means Clustering_TOPIC
 ```

 **WHAT**: Soft k-means clustering is the soft clustering variant of k-means.
-Where as the original k-means definitively assigns each point to a cluster (hard clustering), this variant of k-means assigns each point to how likely it is to be a member_CLUSTER of each cluster (soft clustering).
+Whereas the original k-means definitively assigns each point to a cluster (hard clustering), this variant of k-means assigns each point to how likely it is to be a member_CLUSTER of each cluster (soft clustering).

 ```{svgbob}
        ●                                           ●